-Most patients who had thyroid cancer need to have a blood test every 6 - 12 months to check thyroid levels.
+Most patients who had thyroid cancer need to have a blood test every 6 to 12 months to check thyroid hormone levels.
 Other follow-up tests that may done after treatment for thyroid cancer include:

 The survival rate for papillary thyroid cancer is excellent.
 More than 95% of adults with this cancer survive at least 10 years.
 The prognosis is better for patients who are younger than 40 and for those with smaller tumors.

 The following factors may decrease the survival rate:

 - Cancer that has spread to distant parts of the body

 - Cancer that has spread to soft tissue

 - Accidental removal of the parathyroid gland, which helps regulate blood calcium levels